jzvolensky/upta-demo/README.md

 # UPTA - The Universal Public Transport Application
 UPTA is a technical demonstration utilizing the Solid Pod technology.
-The initial release is available in the **experimental** branch.
 No features are currently working, but at least it looks nice so far!

 Initial release built with NextJS create an app